-*Please note: DSS maintains a referral list for providers of diagnostic testing, content tutoring and long-term academic coaching.
+*Please note: ADS maintains a referral list for providers of diagnostic testing, content tutoring and long-term academic coaching.

 In a higher education setting, accommodations are modifications or adjustments in the academic environment that enable a student with a disability to have equal access to the university’s programs, courses, services and activities.
 Providing accommodations should not compromise the essential elements of a course or program, nor weaken academic standards.
 Accommodations should provide an alternative way to accomplish the requirements by eliminating or reducing disability-related barriers and providing a level playing field.

-In implementing accommodations, DSS works closely with the student, faculty and staff
+In implementing accommodations, ADS works closely with the student, faculty and staff

 through an interactive process.
 In reviewing an accommodation requested by the student

-or recommended by an evaluator, DSS may need to consult with faculty and/or may find
+or recommended by an evaluator, ADS may need to consult with faculty and/or may find

 that the accommodation is not appropriate given the requirements of a course or program.